jeensshi/BrahmaFramework2.NET/README.md

 3.promote the variable define in mapping.config.xml

-4.sharing content like context, session could be easily used in dynamic module.
+4.sharing content like context, session could be easily used in every dynamic module.

+5.AOP injection point could be easily insert into each module.